 All Ph.D. students are required to perform a minimum of one 9 term-hour GTA within the chemistry option before the completion of the fourth year of study.
+In practice, students are expected to perform three GTAs during the G1 and G2 years.
+Chemistry track students generally serve as TAs during the fall, winter, and spring terms of the G1 year, while CM&MB students generally serve as TAs during the spring term of the G1 year and during the fall and winter terms of the G2 year.
+Additionally, students may serve as GTAs in subsequent years of study, with their advisor's approval.
 Most students find the teaching assistantship a valuable experience for their future careers.